sl8r000/ab_testing_statistics/avoid_biased_stopping_times.md

 Out[65]: 0.4912
 ```

 Almost *half* of the experiments under the biased procedure produced a false positive.
-Conversely, 5.26% of the unbiased procedure experiments resulted in a false positive -- which is close to the 5% false positive rate the we expected, given our p-value.
+Conversely, \\(5.26\%\\) of the unbiased procedure experiments resulted in a false positive -- which is close to the 5% false positive rate the we expected, given our p-value.

 ## Practical Solutions

 The easiest way to avoid this problem is to choose a stopping time that's independent of the test results.
 You could, for example, decide in advance to run the test for exactly two weeks, no matter the results you observe during the test's tenure.
-Or you could decide to run the test until each bucket has received more than 10k visitors, again ignoring the test results until that condition is met.
+Or you could decide to run the test until each bucket has received more than \\(10,000\\) visitors, again ignoring the test results until that condition is met.
+When you can afford to wait, setting a results-independent stopping time is the easiest and most reliable way to solve this problem.

-Doing this in real life requires some steel-jawed stoicism, though; it's hard to continue an A/B test when A's empirical conversion rate is half of B's, and you feel like you're burning money every day that the test continues.
-It would be nice if there were some way to stop the test early when the results are extreme.
+Very, very rarely, doing this may require some steel-jawed stoicism; it's hard to continue an A/B test when A's empirical conversion rate is half of B's, and you feel like you're burning money every day that the test continues.
+In those cases, it would be nice if there were some way to stop the test early when the results are extreme.

-It's somewhat possible to do this.
+It's somewhat possible to do this, but one has to be careful.
 Let's return to the coin example above.
 Let's again assume that it's fair: For each \\(n\\), what's the right p-value to ensure that when we evaluate the test after "peeking" after the first \\(n\\) results come in, our false positive rate stays at 5%?
 Let's find out empirically for a few values of \\(n\\):

 ```python
 def find_p_value(n):